alex-paynedwyer/single-molecule-tools-alpd/README.md

 `overTrackAll`: a script to overtrack multiple fields of view in a batch.

-`plotOvertracks`: a script to visualise selected traces from the overtracked data.
+`plotOverTracks`: a script to visualise selected traces from the overtracked data.

 ## Analysis for Stoichiometry, Diffusivity, Periodicity and Colocalisation